 ITM also trains health care providers and scientists to advance medicine by:

 - Helping residents recognize the value of cancer screenings and early detection

 The U.S. News & World Report’s Best Hospitals publication ranks the University of Chicago Comprehensive Cancer Center among the best in image-guided radiation, patient services and survival.

-Disclaimer: University of Chicago Comprehensive Cancer Center has no professional affiliation with Asbestos.com.
+Disclaimer: Dr. University of Chicago Comprehensive Cancer Center has no professional affiliation with Asbestos.com.